luckdb

 Crates.io Rust license

-LuckDB is a lightweight, in-memory JSON document database written in Rust, inspired by MongoDB.
-It provides a simple yet powerful API for storing, querying, and manipulating JSON documents with support for indexing, aggregation, and persistence.
+LuckDB is a lightweight, in-memory JSON document database written in Rust with built-in AES-256 encryption and configuration management.
+It provides a simple yet powerful API for storing, querying, and manipulating JSON documents with support for indexing, aggregation, persistence, and secure client-server mode.

 Table of Contents